-The details of the rules modification process is described below:
+The details of the rules and policy modification process is described below:

-• A rules modification is a revision to or clarification of an existing rule or a new rule not included in the most recent WSLL Local Rules.
+A modification is a revision to or clarification of an existing rule or policy or a new rule or policy not included in the most recent WSLL Local Rules or these Administrative Policies.

-- Any person affiliated with WSLL may submit a rules or policy modification proposal to the League for consideration by the Rules and Policy Committee.
-An email requesting rules and policy proposals will be sent to members of the League.
-All rules modification proposals submitted in proper form must be considered. - In order for a rule modification proposal to be considered for adoption for the current season, it must meet the following criteria: - It must be submitted in writing in a form consistent with the published rules.
-If it is an amendment to an existing rule, the existing rule must be cited, and revised wording must be provided.
-If it is a new rule, the section of the rules in which it is to be included must be cited and specific wording must be provided.
-The proposal should include a brief statement of the purpose of the proposed modification and an explanation of why the modification is an improvement over the existing rules. - It must be received by the President before the designated time; typically in October. - A modification proposal that is submitted by the Rules Committee may be considered without submission to the President if it is presented to the Board at the December Board of Directors meeting under the provisions set forth below.
+- Any person affiliated with WSLL may submit a modification proposal to the League for consideration by the Rules and Policy Committee.
+An email requesting proposals will be sent to members of the League.
+All proposals submitted in proper form must be considered. - In order for a proposal to be considered for adoption for the current season, it must meet the following criteria: - O It must be submitted in writing in a form consistent with the published rules or policies.
+If it is an amendment to an existing rule or policy, the existing rule or policy must be cited, and revised wording must be provided.
+If it is a new rule or policy, the section of the rules or policies in which it is to be included must be cited and specific wording must be provided.
+The proposal should include a brief statement of the purpose of the proposed modification and an explanation of why the modification is an improvement over the existing rules or policies. - It must be received by the President before the designated time, typically in October. - A proposal that is submitted by the Rules and Policy Committee may be considered without submission to the President if it is presented to the Board at the December Board of Directors meeting under the provisions set forth below.

 The President can waive the above criteria.
-If a proposal that is received late is considered by the President to be of such importance to deserve consideration for the current season (e.g., a safety issue), the President will refer the proposal to the Rules Committee for special consideration.
+If a proposal that is received late is considered by the President to be of such importance to deserve consideration for the current season (e.g., a safety issue), the President will refer the proposal to the Rules and Policy Committee for special consideration.

-If a general statement, rather than a specific proposal is submitted, the President may refer the proposal to the Rules Committee to develop specific wording if the proposal, in the President's opinion, has merit.
+If a general statement, rather than a specific proposal is submitted, the President may refer the proposal to the Rules and Policy Committee to develop specific wording if the proposal, in the President's opinion, has merit.

-In rare circumstances, the President may accept a rules modification proposal to the Board for consideration without consideration by the Rules Committee.
-The President will consider only the immediacy of the issue affected by the rule in submitting these proposals to the Board.
-Normally, all proposals will be referred to the Rules Committee.
+In rare circumstances, the President may accept a modification proposal to the Board for consideration without consideration by the Rules and Policy Committee.
+The President will consider only the immediacy of the issue in submitting these proposals to the Board.
+Normally, all proposals will be referred to the Rules and Policy Committee.

-At least one week prior to the November Board of Directors meeting, the Chairman of the Rules Committee shall send all submitted recommendations on the WSLL BOD Internet Website and send a notice to the Board for review.
+At least one week prior to the November Board of Directors meeting, the Chairman of the Rules and Policy Committee shall send all submitted proposals on the WSLL BOD Internet Website and send a notice to the Board for review.

 At the November Board of Directors meeting, discussion of the modification proposals will be held.
 Discussion will be limited to the modification proposals.
 New modification proposals can only be submitted under provisions set forth above.
-If the Rules Committee Chairman or the President anticipates that discussion will be lengthy, the President will schedule a separate Board of Directors meeting for consideration of rules modification proposals.
+If the Rules and Policy Committee Chairman or the President anticipates that discussion will be lengthy, the President will schedule a separate Board of Directors meeting for consideration of proposals.

 Proposals may be amended upon a motion and second from the floor and a majority vote of Board members present.
-If a modification proposal is amended by the Board, the amended proposal will be referred to the Rules Committee for consideration.
-If a modification proposal is not amended, the proposal, in its original form, will be referred to the Rules Committee for consideration, will be referred to the Rules Committee for consideration.
+If a modification proposal is amended by the Board, the amended proposal will be referred to the Rules and Policy Committee for consideration.
+If a modification proposal is not amended, the proposal, in its original form, will be referred to the Rules and Policy Committee for consideration.